smurfix/owslave/README.md

 # MoaT

-or "Master of all Things" is a project to control various interesting little things using 1wire, via a basic common interface.
+or "Master of all Things" is a project to control various interesting little things using 1wire, via a common interface.

 ## Goals